 We ended our Scotland vacation in Edinburgh.
-Lucky for us, the good weather fortune continued as we left Loch Lomond and were able to enjoy three days in Edinburgh without rain at at least one day of full sunshine.
+Lucky for us, the good weather fortune continued as we left Loch Lomond and were able to enjoy three days in Edinburgh without rain and at least one day of full sunshine.

 Loch Lomond is a bit of a vacation spot for folks living in Glasgow (or so we read/were told), so it’s a quick drive to Glasgow as well as a pretty easy drive to Edinburgh.
 With that said, we arrived in Edinburgh close to lunchtime where we dropped off our car at the airport and then made our way into the city to start exploring.